chedim/linker-parser/README.md

 * Repetitions are always greedy;
 * Repetition limits can be defined using Limit annotation;

-For example a Java miltiline comment can be defined as follows:
+For example a Java multiline comment can be defined as follows:
 ```java
 public class MultilineComment implements Rule {
   private static final String OPEN_MARKER = "/*";